Watch now: Middleton preparing major improvements to historic downtown park

 The bus line operated for 60 years until it was sold to the Madison Metropolitan Bus Service in 1974.
 Steckelberg’s son, Charles Steckelberg, inherited the property and built rock and flower gardens in the downtown space for the public to enjoy.

 The city purchased the property from the Steckelberg family in 2018.
-Middleton leaders and the Friends of Stone Horse Green began fundraising for the project in late 2019, but they put the effort on hold last year amid the pandemic.
+Middleton leaders and the Friends of Stone Horse Green began raising funds for the project in late 2019, but they put the effort on hold last year amid the pandemic.

 But the value of the space was never in question.
 When businesses closed their doors during the pandemic, the city turned Stone Horse Green into an outdoor dining area — complete with 60 picnic benches provided by the city — that helped keep locally owned businesses afloat.